-Applicants need to have completed Grade 12 or equivalent in the Kuwaiti Government education system as well as pass the Box Hill College Kuwait (BHCK) English Language Test and Mathematics entrance test with a score of 80 or higher or successfully complete the Specialised Foundation Level (SFND) programme.
+Applicants need to have completed Grade 12 or equivalent in the Kuwaiti Government education system as well as pass the Box Hill College Kuwait (BHCK) English Language Test and Mathematics entrance test with a score of 80 or higher or successfully complete the Intensive English Program.

 The course is completed over two years (four stages or semesters) of full time study.
 Year 1 covers the introductory skills and knowledge required.
 Year 2 covers the skills and knowledge required to achieve the Diploma.
-A part-time evening programme is also available completed over 5 semesters plus two summers (if required).
+A part-time evening program is also available completed over 5 semesters plus two summers (if required).